Dextromethorphan regulation by U.S. jurisdiction: New Jersey

 New Jersey Assembly Bill 622 states that a person will not directly or indirectly sell or offer to sell any product containing any amount of dextromethorphan to a person under the age of 18.
 The bill then goes on to state the defenses a provider of dextromethorphan could use in the event that they are in violation of the bill.
 If the person purchasing the dextromethorphan provided false identification to the time of purchase, then the provider would not be held liable for violating this bill.
 Also, if the person purchasing the dextromethorphan product could be presumed to be of the legal age, then the purchaser will not be held liable.
 This differs from others states due to the fact that the provider need only reasonably assume that the purchaser is above the age of 18 rather than above the age of 25.

 If the provider does not meet these defense standards, then they will receive a fine of no more than $750.

 New Mexico

 New Mexico does not have any documented regulation pertaining to the purchase of dextromethorphan available at this time.

 New York

 New York Senate Bill S696B states that no provider shall sell a dextromethorphan containing product to a person under the age of 18 without a valid prescription.
 Providers are required to obtain identification of age for anyone who looks to be under the age of 25 based on appearance.

 Any provider found to be in violation of this bill is subject to a fine of $250 for each violation.

 This bill took effect January 23, 2014.

 North Carolina

-North Carolina does not have any documented regulation pertaining to the purchase of dextromethorphan available at this time.
+North Carolina does not have any documented regulation pertaining to the purchase or use of dextromethorphan available at this time.